 For this reason, a temporary page will be presented to you containing the message mentioned above, and at the same time, the servers are checking if your PC is real.

-In today’s article we answered the question Why is Cloudflare checking my browser and also offered an answer for another very important question.
+In today’s article we answered the question Why is Cloudflare checking my browser? and also offered an answer to another very important question.

 We can conclude that the browser checking activity performed by some websites is not damaging in any way to your PC, and it is only performed to make sure your PC is real.